 Avoid: I avoid canned fruit in heavy syrup and any foods with high fructose corn syrup.

-Try this recipe fom a UC Davis Health dietitian: Simple winter fruit salad
+Try this recipe for a simple winter fruit salad

 2. Choose foods made with mostly whole grains rather than refined grains.